IagoAleksander/urlShortener/README.md

+# urlShortener
+# IMPORTANT -> Project need to be opened from inside the url_shortener folder

 ### Objective

 Using Dart and Flutter, your challenge is to build out a URL shortening mobile app, integrate with the [shrtcode API](https://app.shrtco.de/docs), and get it looking as close to the design as possible.